-She has been working as one of the judges at the African Court on Human and Peoples Rights since 2006, and is currently serving as the court’s vice president.
-She has been a justice of the Supreme Court since 1995.
+She has been working as one of the judges at the African Court on Human and Peoples Rights since 2006 and is currently serving as the court’s Vice President after being elected in 2014.
+Akuffo has been a justice of the Supreme Court since 1995.

 1. Justice Sophia Akuffo was born on December 20, 1949 (aged 67).

 2. She is from Akropong-Akuapem in the Eastern Region of Ghana; a mother of one (a daughter) and a grandmother of two.

 3. She is the second most senior Justice on the Supreme Court bench after Justice William Atuguba and has been a Judge of the Supreme Court of Ghana for many years.

 4. Akuffo presided over the infamous Montie three case in 2016.

 5. Irrespective of the fact that she’s President Nana Akufo-Addo’s distant cousin, her qualifications are described as noble, making her appointment one which is well deserved.

 6. Outlines of her personal qualities include:

 - Honesty and integrity,

 - Deep-seated respect for the rule of law and for the best traditions of the legal profession,